Vegan Chocolate Cupcake Batter

-- 3/4 cup unsweetened carob or cocoa powder
+- 3/4 cup of unsweetened carob or cocoa powder

-- 1/2 cup unsweetened chocolate or carob or chocolate or carob chips melted
+- 1/2 cup of unsweetened chocolate or carob chips melted

-- 1 teaspoon finely ground espresso (makes the chocolate richer) optional
+- 1 teaspoon of finely ground espresso (optional)

-- 1/4 cup pumpkin puree or apple sauce
+- 1/4 cup of pumpkin puree or apple sauce

-- 1/2 cup aquafaba (the liquid from a can of chickpeas) or plant-based milk
+- 1/2 cup of aquafaba (the liquid from a can of chickpeas) or plant-based milk

 - 1 ½ teaspoons vanilla extract